skidvd/castles/README.md

 making the following minor changes:
     - replacing the 'peekHeight < height' comparison on line 19 with 'peekHeight <= height'
     - replacing the 'peekHeight > height' comparison on line 20 with 'peekHeight >= height'
     - commenting out the .filter invocation on lines 8 - 11
+    - the test case expected value on line 79 should be updated to 8
+    - the test case expected value on line 79 should be updated to 8

 ## How to install, build and run